MIXOTROPHIC NUTRITION OF PHYTOPLANKTON

 In collaboration with co-workers, I previously explored the distribution, relative abundance, and feeding abilities of planktonic mixotrophs in lakes and the ocean.
 We also examined physiological attributes of isolated species in laboratory experiments.
 Mixotrophy may afford algae with some advantages (relative to purely phototrophic or purely heterotrophic protists of similar size) in particular environmental situations.
 Specifically, mixotrophs’ ability to exploit two different forms of nutrition (phototrophy and heterotrophy) may allow them to cope with energy or nutrient limitation in nature.
 For example, most algae rely on the uptake of dissolved nutrients such as ammonia and phosphate to obtain sufficient nitrogen and phosphorus for growth.
 Mixotrophic algae may be able to obtain these elements by consuming prey and using the nitrogen and phosphorus from the digested prey (see selected references below).
 Other specific nutritional needs (vitamins, lipids) may also be gained via ingested prey.

 As a part of our projects, we surveyed a number of freshwater and marine plankton communities to determine the abundances of mixotrophic algae in nature.
-We have looked in such disparate environments as George’s Bank off the New England coast, the Sargasso Sea near Bermuda, the Ross Sea (Antarctica), the Beaufort Sea (Arctic), the East China Sea, and in several lakes in Georgia and in the Pocono mountains of Pennsylvania.
+We have looked in such disparate environments as George’s Bank off the New England coast, the Sargasso Sea near Bermuda, the Ross Sea and the Western Antarctic Peninsula (Antarctica), the Beaufort Sea (Arctic), the East China Sea, and in several lakes in Georgia and in the Pocono mountains of Pennsylvania.
 Mixotrophs are present in all of these environments, but their abundances vary tremendously over time and distance.

 Protists– The term protist is used to group single-celled (mostly) eukaryotes from most of the groups formerly classified as algae, protozoa, and slime molds.
 It is a grouping of convenience since members of the group have polyphyletic origins.
 This means that they were derived from two or more ancestral groups.